 When the U.S. American Civil War began, the Union rushed to blockade Confederate shipping.
 White planters on the Sea Islands, fearing an invasion by the US naval forces, abandoned their plantations and fled to the mainland.
 When Union forces arrived on the Sea Islands in 1861, they found the Gullah people eager for their freedom and to defend it.
 Many Gullahs served with distinction in the Union Army's First South Carolina Volunteers.
 The Sea Islands were the first place in the South where slaves were freed.
 Long before the War ended, Unitarian missionaries from Pennsylvania came to start schools on the islands for the newly freed slaves.
 Penn Center, now a Gullah community organization on Saint Helena Island, South Carolina, was founded as the first school for freed slaves.
 After the American Civil War ended, the Gullahs' isolation from the outside world increased in some respects.
 The rice planters on the mainland gradually abandoned their plantations and moved away from the area because of labor issues.
 Free Blacks were unwilling to work in the dangerous and disease-ridden rice fields.
 A series of hurricanes devastated the crops in the 1890s.

 Left alone in remote rural areas of the Lowcountry, the Gullah continued to practice their traditional culture with little influence from the outside world well into the 20th century.
 In the 20th century, some plantations were redeveloped as a resort or hunting destination by wealthy whites.
-Gradually more visitors went to the islands to enjoy their beaches and mild climate.
+Gradually, more visitors visited the islands to enjoy their beaches and mild climate.
 Since the late 20th century, the Gullah people—led by Penn Center and other determined community groups—have been fighting to keep control of their traditional lands.
 Since the 1960s, resort development on the Sea Islands has greatly increased property values, threatening to push the Gullah off family lands they have owned since emancipation.
 They have fought against uncontrolled island development through community action, the courts, and political processes.
 The Gullahs have also struggled to preserve their traditional culture despite much more contact with modern culture and media.
 In 1979, a translation of the New Testament into the Gullah language was begun.

 The Gullah have also reached out to West Africa.
-Gullah groups made three celebrated "homecomings" to Sierra Leone in 1989, 1997, and 2005 where many of the Gullahs' ancestors originated.
+Gullah groups made three celebrated "homecomings" to Sierra Leone in 1989, 1997, and 2005, when many of the Gullahs' ancestors originated.
 These dramatic homecomings were the subject of three documentary films—Family Across the Sea (1990), The Language You Cry In (1998), and Priscilla's Homecoming (in production).
-The American Bible Society published De New Testament in 2005.
-The Gullah achieved another victory in 2005 when the U.S. Congress passed the "Gullah/Geechee Cultural Heritage Corridor Act"; it provided $10 million over ten years for the preservation and interpretation of historic sites in the Low Country relating to Gullah culture.
+The American Bible Society published the De New Testament in 2005.
+The Gullah achieved another victory in 2005 when the U.S. Congress passed the "Gullah/Geechee Cultural Heritage Corridor Act"; it provided $10 million over ten years for preserving and interpreting historic sites in the Low Country relating to Gullah culture.
 The Heritage Corridor will extend from southern North Carolina to northern Florida.
-The US National Park Service will administer the project with extensive consultation with the Gullah community.
-In November 2011, Healin fa de Soul was released, a five-CD collection of readings from the Gullah Bible.
-This collection includes Scipcha Wa De Bring Healing ("Scripture That Heals") and the Gospel of John (De Good Nyews Bout Jedus Christ Wa John Write).
-This was also the most extensive collection of Gullah recordings, surpassing those of Lorenzo Dow Turner.
-The recordings have helped people develop an interest in the culture because they get to hear the language and learn how to pronounce some words.